Live Life Forward

 “Find your passion.
 If this isn’t it, find another need – hunger, poverty, homelessness, animals, the elderly, those with disabilities.
 The point is, helping others can change you more than it can change them.
 Work together, and find creative ways to go out and respond to it,” Hart emoted.

-See more about Generation Alive’s story as they appear with Blessings Under the Bridge in the “No Poverty / No Hunger” episode on Lifetime that airs on May 30.
+See more about Generation Alive’s story as they appear with Blessings Under the Bridge in the “No Poverty / No Hunger” episode on Lifetime.